MARKET SNAPSHOT: Dow Poised To Sink To Kick Off The Week As Investors Ready For China-U.S. Trade Meeting

 Meanwhile, the Turkish lira was under pressure against the dollar, falling to about 0.9%.
 The dollar last bought 5.7448 lira, compared with 5.6962 lira late Friday in New York (https://www.wsj.com/market-data/currencies/exchangerates).

-According to reports, including Reuters (https://uk.reuters.com/article/turkey-currency/update-1-turkish-lira-weakens-1-on-syria-operation-concerns-idUKL5N26S0YI), the White House told Ankara will soon be moving forward with its operation into northern Syria and that U.S. armed forces will not support it or be involved, reflecting rising tensions in the region.
+According to reports, including Reuters (https://uk.reuters.com/article/turkey-currency/update-1-turkish-lira-weakens-1-on-syria-operation-concerns-idUKL5N26S0YI), the White House told Ankara will soon be moving forward with its operation into northern Syria and that U.S. armed forces won't support it or be involved, reflecting rising tensions in the region.